 Accountants With respect to each Series, an accounting firm, designated in the related Sponsor Agreement, that is responsible for performing certain agreed-upon procedures relating to certain numerical information (a) in the Offering Circular and (b) on the Final Data Statement and Supplemental Statement, if any.
 Accounting Date For any Class, with respect to each Distribution Date, the last day of the related Accrual Period.
 Accredited Investor An "accredited investor" as defined in Rule 501(a)(1), (2), (3) or (7) of Regulation D of the Securities Act of 1933.
 Accrual Period Unless otherwise provided in the applicable SMBS Trust Agreement, the Accrual Period relating to any Distribution Date will be the calendar month preceding the month of the Distribution Date.
 Affiliate With respect to any specified Person, any other Person controlling or controlled by or under common control with such specified Person.
 For the purposes of this definition, "control" when used with respect to any specified Person means the power to direct the management and policies of such Person, directly or indirectly, whether through the ownership of voting securities (including, without limitation, partnership interests or interests of members of a limited liability company), by contract or otherwise; and the terms "controlling" and "controlled" have meanings correlative to the foregoing.
-Base Offering Circular The offering document containing basic information about the Securities in general, to which, for each Series an Offering Circular Supplement relates.
 Beneficial Owner The beneficial owner of any Security.
-Book-Entry Depository The Federal Reserve Bank of New York or any other depository selected by Ginnie Mae to act in the equivalent capacity as the Federal Reserve Bank of New York.
+Book-Entry Depository The Federal Reserve Bank of New York, any successor to the Federal Reserve Bank of New York or any other depository selected by Ginnie Mae to act in the equivalent capacity as the Federal Reserve Bank of New York.
+Borrower Any obligor on a mortgage note.
 Business Day A day other than (a) a Saturday or Sunday, (b) a day on which the banking institutions in the State of New York are authorized or obligated by law or executive order to remain closed or (c) a federal legal public holiday as defined in 5 U.S.C. section 6103.

-Calculated Certificate Factor With respect to any Trust MBS (other than Trust MBS that consist of Ginnie Mae Platinum Certificates) for which a Certificate Factor is not available on the Certificate Factor Date, a factor calculated by the Trustee for such date by assuming receipt of all scheduled principal and interest on such Trust MBS and taking into account actual receipts through the applicable Ginnie Mae Certificate Payment Date during the month preceding the month of calculation.
-For purposes of that calculation, the Trustee shall assume that such Trust MBS represents a single mortgage loan that amortizes on a level installment basis and has the following characteristics: (a) a principal balance equal to the outstanding principal balance of the Trust MBS, (b) a remaining term to maturity equal to the period from the date of calculation to the Maturity Date of such Trust MBS and (c) an interest rate equal to the Certificate Rate of such Trust MBS plus 0.50% (in the case of a Ginnie Mae I Certificate), 1.50% (in the case of a Ginnie Mae II Certificate issued prior to July 1, 2003 or 0.75% (in the case of a Ginnie Mae II Certificate issued on or after July 1, 2003)).
-Certificate Factor With respect to each Trust MBS and each Certificate Factor Date, the factor for such date.
-Certificate Factor Date With respect to each Distribution Date, the seventh Business Day (for each Ginnie Mae I Certificate) or the eighth Business Day (for each Ginnie Mae II Certificate) of the month in which such Distribution Date occurs.
-Certificate Guaranty Agreement With respect to each Ginnie Mae MBS Certificate, an agreement under which, among other things, (a) the related Ginnie Mae Issuer has agreed to advance its own funds in order to make timely payments on the Ginnie Mae MBS Certificate, even if the amounts received on the underlying Mortgage Loans are less than required to make these payments, and (b) Ginnie Mae has agreed to guarantee payments on the Ginnie Mae MBS Certificates.
-Certificate Rate For any Distribution Date and as to any Trust MBS, the per annum interest rate payable on the Trust MBS on the applicable Ginnie Mae Certificate Payment Date.
-For any Distribution Date and as to any Underlying Certificate, the per annum interest rate payable on such Underlying Certificate on the applicable Underlying Certificate Payment Date.
-For any Distribution Date and as to any Underlying SMBS Security, the per annum interest rate payable on such Underlying SMBS Security on the applicable Underlying SMBS Security Payment Date.
+Calculated Certificate Factor With respect to any Trust MBS (other than Trust MBS that consist of Ginnie Mae Multifamily Certificates or Ginnie Mae Platinum Certificates) for which a Certificate Factor is not available on the Certificate Factor Date, a factor calculated by the Trustee for such date by assuming receipt of all scheduled principal and interest on such Trust MBS and taking into account actual receipts through the applicable Ginnie Mae Certificate Payment Date during the month preceding the month of calculation.
+For purposes of that calculation, the Trustee shall assume that such Trust MBS represents a single mortgage loan that amortizes on a level installment basis and has the following characteristics: (a) a principal balance equal to the outstanding principal balance of the Trust MBS, (b) a remaining term to maturity equal to the period from the date of calculation to the Maturity Date of such Trust MBS and (c) an interest rate equal to the Certificate Rate of such Trust MBS plus 0.50% (in the case of a Ginnie Mae I Certificate), 1.50% (in the case of a Ginnie Mae II Certificate issued prior to July 1, 2003) or 0.75% (in the case of a Ginnie Mae II Certificate issued on or after July 1, 2003).